-Over the past three years I have worked as a research associate for Prof Simin Davoudi on the ESPON LOCATE project: Territories and Low Carbon Economy (with Simin Davoudi), a UK-Brazil ESRC-CONFAP Newton Fund project: Augmented Urbanity and Smart Technologies: How Smart are our Cities Becoming? (with Simon Marvin) and on Low Carbon Urban Transitions in Sweden (with Harriet Bulkeley).
+Over the past three years I have worked as a research associate on an ESPON LOCATE project: Territories and Low Carbon Economy (with Simin Davoudi), a UK-Brazil ESRC-CONFAP Newton Fund project: Augmented Urbanity and Smart Technologies: How Smart are our Cities Becoming? (with Simon Marvin) and on Low Carbon Urban Transitions in Sweden (with Harriet Bulkeley).

-I have contributed to undergraduate and postgraduate teaching in the areas of:
+I have contributed to undergraduate and postgraduate teaching on:

-Level 3: Cities and Climate Change, Geographies of Commodities
+Level 3: Cities and the Governing of Climate Change

-Level 4: (Masters) Geographical Research Skills and Dissemination
+Level 4: (MA) Geographical Research Skills and Dissemination